emrankhan4/Chatbot/README.md

     ```bash
     streamlit run app.py
     ```
 6. Open the frontend in your browser and ask your questions.

 ## Notes

-- Ensure you have ChromeDriver installed and it is compatible with your version of Chrome.
 - Adjust the `.env` file if needed to point to your database.